 - Send in your completed application to OLYM_Permits@nps.gov.

-- After the office receives your permit, they will send you a link where you will be able to pay the $50 permit fee online.
+- The permit office won’t get in contact with you about your permit until a month before your big day.
+After the office receives your permit, they will send you a link where you will be able to pay the $50 permit fee online.

-- After paying, you will receive the completed permit a few weeks before your wedding.
+- After paying, you will receive the completed permit via email within a few days.
 Be sure to print this out and bring it with you on your wedding day.

-If you need more information, check out the official park’s website permit page.
+Check out the official park’s website permit page for more information.

-Pro tip: You do NOT need a permit if you have less than 5 people at your elopement (guest count includes vendors like a photographer, officiant, etc.).
+Pro tip: A permit is not needed if you have less than 5 people total at your elopement, including your vendors like your photographer, officiant, etc.

 Yes!
 Olympic National Park has a variety of different locations where dogs are permitted.
-However, dogs are generally not allowed at Olympic’s most popular sites like Hurricane Ridge, Lake Crescent, and the Hoh Rainforest.
-If you’re hoping for more location options, consider looking into the nearby national forest.
+However, dogs are generally not allowed at Olympic’s most popular sites.
+If you’re hoping for more location options, consider looking into the nearby national forest which is super dog-friendly and my top recommendation for elopements with pups.

 - Peabody Creek Trail